georgedouzas/sports-betting/examples/README.txt

 Data Extraction
 ---------------

-Extracting data using the provided dataloaders.
+Extract sports betting data using the provided dataloaders.